GitButler Logo

 Split secondary work into a new branch

-Now let's say that I decide to update my README (or fix a bug), something that is unrelated to the feature I was working on.
+Now let's say that I decide to add a new feature and don't want it to depend on my README change.
 Instead of stashing my changes and doing that, or committing unrelated work into the branch I'm on, I can simply create a new parallel branch, drag my work over there and commit there.

 Now we have two branches, both applied